adobe/aepsdk-edgemedia-android/Documentation/api-reference.md

-## Media API Reference
+## Adobe Experience Platform Media for Edge Network Extension Android API Reference

 ### extensionVersion

-The extensionVersion() API returns the version of the Media extension that is registered with the Mobile Core extension.
+The extensionVersion() API returns the version of the Media for Edge Network extension that is used to register with the Mobile Core extension.

 #### Syntax
 ```java